subroy13/statwizard/content/posts/storage-analysis/index.md

     stdout = out.stdout.decode('utf-8')
 ```

-Basically I am running the command by forking another subprocess from the main python process, capturing its output to get the data, and decoding it to be a string instead of the bytecode.
+So here, I am running the command by forking another subprocess from the main python process, capturing its output to get the data, and decoding it to be a string instead of the bytecode.
 Another thing I changed here is that I am excluding folders starting with `.` (e.g. `.git`), since those are usually config files and I shouldn't really delete them.

 Now that we have captured the output, I wanted to put it into a pandas dataframe (well, because you know, we data scientist guys always love to work with dataframes :grimacing: ).
-So I splitted up the output string by `\n` (newline character) to form the rows, and then each row I split by `\t` to get the column values.
+So I split up the output string by `\n` (newline character) to form the rows, and then each row I split by `\t` to get the column values.
 Finally, I put the entire thing in a function.

 ```python
 import pandas as pd